MaxiCM/android_device_motorola_condor/README.md

-Unified Device Tree For Motorola E
+Unified Device Tree For Motorola E for MaxiCM
 ==================================

 The Motorola (codenamed _"Condor"_) is a low-range smartphone from Motorola mobility.